 Because of the pain, she became less active and started putting on weight, exacerbating the problem.

-“Every time I’d go in to talk to a doctor about it, I was too young for any knee surgery and was always told to try to lose weight, which is hard to do when you can’t move,” says Statz, a retired financial specialist.
+“Every time I’d go in to talk to a doctor about it, I was too young for any knee surgery and was always told to try to lose weight, which is hard to do when you can’t move,” says Ann, a retired financial specialist.

 “Before surgery, I couldn’t walk to the end of the block without getting winded and hurting.
 It was just horrid,” she says.
-“Now I can do 3 miles at a time and take the stairs instead of the elevator.
+“Now I can do three miles at a time and take the stairs instead of the elevator.
 It’s just incredible what a difference the surgeries have made.”

-Hoepner says the Orthopedics team typically looks for three criteria to move forward with surgical intervention:
+The Orthopedics team typically looks for three criteria to move forward with surgical intervention:

 - Radiographic evidence that an arthritic process is going on with bone-on-bone changes